compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/workflow.md

 1. Browse the documents area to select the type of document you want to add.
 1. Drag and drop the document in the workspace, or just tap on it.

+Notes can be sticked on any document, just like post-it in real life!

+Blanksheets can also be sticked on documents, using the tape.

 ### Use templates

 Templates can be very useful, depending on your meeting type (todo list, models, ect...).
 Compositeur Digital UX supports [template edition and creation](../organise_content/supported_content/templates.md)